Assessment Arrangements Toolkit

 - Are requests for the provision of assessment arrangements formally authorised by a member of senior management staff?

-- Is this senior member of staff independent from the learning support/equality and inclusion structure in the centre?
+- Is this senior member of staff independent from the learning support/equality and inclusion structures in the school?

-- Do you have a procedure for making late decisions?
+- Do you have a procedure for making late requests and how are they verified?

 - Is it clear to your learner which assessments they will receive assessment arrangements for?